roopeshsn/conception/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 # Conception

-### An Idea Sharing Platform
+Conception is an Idea sharing platform where you can find ideas on every niche.
+The best part is you can share your ideas through a PR.

 ![homepage-conception](https://user-images.githubusercontent.com/70762571/167148564-eb66f324-e479-450b-a2e9-d699e77ab065.png)

-Collection of Ideas on every niche

 ## Project Purpose